podlove/podlove-specifications/podlove-syndication-extensions.md

 Podcasts were created on top of the technical grounds of blogs but have since developed into an independent media type on the Internet that adheres to different rules and needs different treatment.

-The Podlove Syndication Extensions are meant to improve auto-detection of podcasts and their feeds and allow for more podcast metadata in feeds and web sites.
+The Podlove Syndication Extensions treat podcasts as a first class web citizen and are meant to improve auto-detection of podcasts and their feeds and allow for more podcast metadata in feeds and web sites.

 The extensions try not to reinvent the wheel but to build up on what is already used and well-established.
 Much like the iTunes RSS Extensions [^iTunesRSSExtensions] did a good job improving feed metadata empowering clients and directories, the Podlove Syndication Extensions address areas where information tends to be missing or ambiguous and where automatic discovery of important information is difficult.